SkylineCommunications/dataminer-docs/connector-help/connector_help/Xicom_Technology_XTC-11x.md

 Polling for these 3 pages is disabled by default.
 Polling will only occur if you toggle the **Poll HPA X Alarms** parameter to *Enabled* AND you have provided the amplifier addresses (see "General Page").

-If you need more detailed status information or settings for the individual HPAs, use the **XTU-400K Driver** for individual HPA elements.
+If you need more detailed status information or settings for the individual HPAs, use the **XTU-400K** connector for individual HPA elements.

 ### Display (only in v1.1.1.x)